Guest blogger: Emma Sartwell, owner of Somatic Spiritual Counseling

 It’s been four hours.

 You check your phone—he hasn’t responded.
 Maybe the little red number just isn’t showing up?
 You open the app—still nothing.
 Maybe my text didn’t go through?
 It did.
-I wish he had read receipts on.
+I wish he had read the receipts.
 Maybe he’s at work, in meetings.
 Maybe he lost his phone.
 He probably realized I wasn’t the person he thought I was and he’s never going to text me again—I knew this would happen.
-Maybe he died in a car accident—I think that would be better?
+Maybe he died in a car accident—I think that would be better.
 No, definitely not better.
 I shouldn’t have sent that monkey emoji—how stupid was that?
 I’ve definitely screwed this up.
 And he was so amazing.
 I’m too needy.
 I suck.
 I knew he didn’t like me . . .
 Maybe if I text him again, then he’ll see both texts . . .

 Have you ever had a thought spiral like this?